On Nonviolent Communication: A Language of Life

 -Dr. Marshall B. Rosenberg, Nonviolent Communication: A Language of Life

 I can’t quite remember when the concept of nonviolent communication (NVC) entered into my life.
 I do recall I was looking for better words, more authentic ways of connecting with people, and trying to find language that was not activating to myself or to others when tough conversations, or difficult subject matter, was coming up.
-I was also looking for more integrated, evolved, and skilful ways of speaking my truth, without diminishing the truth of the other person, and I was also looking for ways to receive information and feedback honestly and openly, without being overprotective or shutting down.
+I was also looking for more integrated, evolved, and skillful ways of speaking my truth, without diminishing the truth of the other person, and I was also looking for ways to receive information and feedback honestly and openly, without being overprotective or shutting down.

 My real, pure truth was not the projection of a wound trapped in my body, or the past trying to speak into my present, or hurtful words said to assert control, trying to protect untended, unexamined, and/or unconscious parts* of myself.
 The real truth to me, was ownership of my own experience and the opportunity to take full responsibility for my own healing through my words and my feelings, and to convey them in a way that was responsible, respectful, and allowed for spaciousness and safety between us.